FDSN/StationXML/docs/transform-convolution.rst

 Introduction
 ^^^^^^^^^^^^^^^^^^^^^

-As we'll see in the next sections, a geophysical sensor (e.g., seimometer) connected to a datalogger that digitizes and records the input signal (e.g., ground motion), represents a linear time-invariant (LTI) system.
+As we'll see in the next sections, a geophysical sensor (e.g., seismometer) connected to a datalogger that digitizes and records the input signal (e.g., ground motion), represents a linear time-invariant (LTI) system.
 We can thus model the overall effect of the instrumentation on